eypsilon/browser-reload/README.md

 ```
 ---

 To make a Page (window) auto reloadable, put the EnvVar in every Page Title where it's desired.
 This script searches in windownames of open windows to check if they contain the specified EnvVar.
-If a Window matches the criteria, the key defined in `$xdoConfig['trigger_key']` will get fired ("F5" | "ctrl+r").
+If a Window matches the criteria, the key defined in `$config['trigger_key']` will get fired ("F5" | "ctrl+r").

 Multiple windows with multiple Browsers at the same time are working as well - the Pages have to be active in the Windows they're in (visible, top tab), and that's it.